Ping-Group-UCSC/NonRad/Examples/NBVN/Instructions.md

 cd ..
 ```

-2. Generate a series of linear interpolated structure (by running `mix_structure_linear.py`) and run SCF calculation for both ground state and excited state.
+2. Generate a series of linear interpolated structure (e.g. by running `mix_structure_linear.py`) and run SCF calculation for both ground state and excited state.

 ```bash
 cd lin-gs